-For some house hunters, the thought of maintaining a house and a yard conjures up anxiety.
-Luckily, there are different kinds of properties to choose from that don’t entail a lot of upkeep — and come at a reasonable price to boot.
+For some home hunters, the thought of maintaining an entire house and yard conjures up a bit of anxiety — and the cost of a single-family home these days can send shivers down your budget’s spine.
+Luckily, there are different kinds of properties to choose from that don’t entail a lot of upkeep, and come at a more reasonable price to boot.
 One of those options is a condominium.

 What is a condominium?

-A condominium, called “condo” for short, is a privately-owned individual unit within a community of other units.
-Condo owners jointly own shared common areas, such as pools, garages, elevators and outside hallways and gyms, to name a few.
-While some condos are found in high-rise buildings, you can find detached condos in some markets.
-In general, the owner typically owns the interior of the condo and the structural components of exterior walls.
+A condominium, often shortened to simply “condo,” is a privately owned individual unit within a community of other units.
+In general, the owner usually owns the interior of their condo and the structural components of exterior walls.
+Condo owners jointly own shared common areas within the community, such as pools, garages, elevators and outside hallways and gyms, to name a few.
+While some condos are found in high-rise buildings, detached condos can be found in some markets.

-“A homeowners association typically manages the common areas and oversees the covenants, conditions, and restrictions (CC&Rs) that apply to the property,” explains Holly Leonard, a real estate agent and owner of Haven Real Estate Brokers in Atlanta.
-“Condominiums are often referred to as a ‘common interest development.’”
+“A homeowners association typically manages the common areas and oversees the covenants, conditions and restrictions that apply to the property,” says Holly Leonard, a real estate agent with Haven Real Estate Brokers in Atlanta.
+Covenants, conditions and restrictions, or CC&Rs, lay out the HOA’s rules.
+“Condominiums are often referred to as a ‘common interest development,” Leonard says.

 Why buy a condo?

 For many buyers, the answer to this question is simplicity.
 With most condo developments, you only have to take care of your home’s interior.
 All the rest is handled by a professional management company.
 There’s no lawn to cut, flowerbeds to maintain or driveways to be cleared of snow.
 This can be especially beneficial for older homeowners, folks who travel often or those who otherwise don’t want to spend time on maintenance.